Regan298/Disaster-Master/Architectural Design.md

 ### 3.2 Architectural Viewpoints

 **Logical**
-The logical view-point expresses the functional system requirements in a component based object model.
+The Logical view-point expresses the functional system requirements in a component based object model.

+The Logical view-point frames concerns: 1, 2, 4, 6, 8, 9

 **Development**
 The development view-point expresses the structure and organization of the software source code, focusing on making development easier for a number of developers to manage and extend code.

+The Development view-point frames concerns: 3, 19, 20, 21

 **Process**
 The process view-point describes the performance and availability of the system.
 It addresses the system’s integrity, scalability and fault-tolerance.

+The Process view-point frames concerns: 1, 2, 3, 5, 6, 7, 8, 10, 11

 **Physical**
 The physical connections between components from the system engineer's point of view.

+The Physical view-point frames concerns: 9, 12, 13, 14, 15, 16, 17

 **Scenarios**
 The scenario view-point combines the four architectural components and shows how they interact utilizing a series of use-cases.

+The Scenarios view-point frames concern: 18

 ### 4. Architectural Views